Titash-shil/Arcade-Hero-Enter-the-Cloud-Function-Storage-ARC236/Qwiklab_Explorers_TS_ARC236.md

     break
   else
-    echo "Waiting for Cloud Function to be deployed..." echo "In the meantime, subscribe to Quicklab at https://www.youtube.com/@quick_lab." sleep 10 fi done
+    echo "Waiting for Cloud Function to be deployed..." echo "In the meantime, subscribe to QwikLab_Explorers_TS at https://www.youtube.com/@Titashshil." sleep 10 fi done